-

 This intriguing montage photograph (DH-s019) of forty sketched portraits of foreigners and one photographic portrait, is labelled “PEKING CHRISTMAS 1877”.
 Their faces can be studied more closely at DH-s020, DH-s021 and DH-s022.
 Most of the photographs in the Henderson collection … Continue reading

-Tagged 1877, Beijing, Christmas, Henderson, portrait, sketches
+Tagged 1877, Beijing, Christmas, Henderson, portrait, sketches, user engagement

 Comments Off on Christmas Quiz